 Divide the group into teams of two.
 Now head to the swimming pool!
 The point of this activity is to collect things from the other end.
 Don’t forget to make them swim with a bucket.
 As the water enters the bucket, it will become heavier and make swimming more difficult.
 Just the challenge your teenagers need!

 10. Chair Racing:

 Group activities for teenagers are a lot more than just passing time.
 It is a great time to interact, learn and socialize.
-And today, when obesity among the young has become a real health issue, these activities can keep them healthy too!
-(1)
+It is also an interesting medium of self-expression and cultural exchange.
+And today, when obesity among the young has become a real health issue, these activities can keep them healthy too (1).